Receive the Full Benefits of Hospice Care

 Caring for a loved one with a terminal illness is an overwhelming and difficult endeavor that can and should include hospice care.
-Unfortunately, choosing to receive end of life care can make you feel as if you’re casting your loved one aside or giving up.
-However, the focus of hospice is truly to improve your loved one’s quality of life in their remaining days, weeks and months of life so they can enjoy the time they have left.
+Unfortunately, choosing to receive end-of-life care can make you feel as if you’re casting your loved one aside or giving up.
+However, the focus of hospice is truly to improve your loved one’s quality of life in their remaining days, weeks, or months of life so they can enjoy the time they have left.

 At Knute Nelson, hospice is all about empowering life.
-Managing your loved one’s pain and symptoms are only one component of hospice care.
-The others focus on helping them reach their end-of-life goals and providing them with the emotional and spiritual care they need to find peace and comfort..
-Sadly, though, many people wait too long to receive hospice services.
+Managing your loved one’s pain and symptoms is only one component of hospice care.
+The others focus on helping them reach their end-of-life goals and providing them with the emotional and spiritual care they need to find peace and comfort.
+Unfortunately, many people wait too long to receive hospice services.
 To experience the transformational benefits of hospice care, it’s important that your loved one receives care sooner rather than later.